 This is especially important in states that have expanded Medicaid, for people with incomes that hover around the 138 percent of federal poverty level (FPL) threshold for Medicaid/QHP subsidy eligibility.
 If your income ends up being just slightly above the Medicaid eligibility limit, you’ll qualify for a significant premium tax credit (and cost-sharing subsidies) to help you purchase a private plan in the exchange, instead of Medicaid.

-But if you wait until after open enrollment ends because you believe that your income makes you eligible for Medicaid – and then it turns out that you’re slightly over the limit – you will not be able to enroll in a subsidized exchange plan until the 2017 open enrollment period begins in late 2016 (unless you have a qualifying event).
+But if you wait until after open enrollment ends because you believe that your income makes you eligible for Medicaid – and then it turns out that you’re slightly over the limit – you will not be able to get covered by a subsidized exchange plan until the following year (unless you have a qualifying event).

 If you’re in a state that has not expanded Medicaid, exchange subsidy eligibility begins at 100 percent of federal poverty level.
 Contact the exchange or a navigator in your area to see if you’re eligible for subsidies – again, you must do this by January 31 at the latest!